-Corresponding Author: robertosuson29@gmail.com
+Corresponding Author: Maria Helen Singson email: mariahelen@gmail.com

-Abstract: This research was designed to assessed the identified supports that elevates students' performance under the new normal of education.
+Abstract: This research was designed to assessed the identified supports that elevates learner's performance under the new normal of education during the school year 2020-2021 as basis for strategic plan.
 The researchers used the descriptive research method to gather information about the respondents' demographic profile.
 The data obtained were analyzed using weighted mean on the identified supports.
 Based on the findings, teachers and parents should work together to effectively support the learner's wellbeing and development while on modular learning and in ensuring that the learners were doing their tasks and activities on time through constant communications and follow ups.
 Further, the flexible learning modality that the school chooses challenged the teachers to designed activities that are good to the mental health of the students and the materials needed are locally available in their home.
 By recognizing the impact of this results, it is very important to provide appropriate support to the learners.
 Thus, the results suggested that there is still a need to elevate the support of the teachers and parents to provide quality learning.
 It can also be observed that despite covid-19 pandemic and new set-up of education, learners were still motivated to acquired quality learning.

-Keywords: Students Performance, Learners need, Instructional Support, Performance
+Keywords: Learners Performance, Learners need, Instructional Support, Performance